FlineDev/FreemiumKit/README.md

 <details>
 <summary>Read this if any of your products is a Consumable</summary>
 <p>Typically, you need to execute some code to provide the purchased consumable thing to your user, and often this code involves sending requests to a server.
 To ensure a user actually gets the purchased consumable, StoreKit requires you to call the `finish()` method on the purchased `Transaction`.
 FreemiumKit defaults to automatically calling `finish()` right after a transaction was successfully made, but for consumables, it's better you handle this manually.
 To do that, make sure to set the optional parameter `autoFinishPurchases` to `false` on the `AsyncProducts` initializer.
-Then, use the `transaction` parameter passed to the optional `onPurchase` closure of the same initializer to call `finish()` once you provided your user with the purchased consumable item(s).
-As long as `finish()` does not get called, StoreKit will inform the app about a newly purchased product on each app start until the app calls `finish()` on the transaction.</p>
+Then, use the `transaction` parameter passed to the optional `onPurchase` closure of the same initializer to call `finish()` once you provided your user with the purchased consumable item(s).</p>
 </details>

 ## Provided UI Components